 Explanation: If you receive an email from firstname.lastname@example.org, then the system will add a tag SPAM and archive the ticket.

 Open the HelpDesk ticketing system, click on your profile at the top left corner, and choose SETTINGS.

 On your profile settings page, you’ll see a variety of options, including your personal information, administration, and ticket-related settings.
 Under Tickets, find RULES and click on it.

-On the Rules page, you have two options – add a new custom rule or enable those already available to you by clicking on a toggle switch next to each rule (all HelpCenter users have access to 8 pre-made rules).
+On the Rules page, you have two options – add a new custom rule or enable existing ones (if you've already created any) by clicking on a toggle switch next to each rule.

 Note: you can click on each existing rule to analyze every step of automated workflow.

 If you want to create a new rule, click a yellow ADD NEW RULE button at the top right corner.